Omarbadrandev/Education-React-App/NoteswhileLearning.md

 https://www.youtube.com/watch?v=Ef3nvKLS4no

+should react lazy replaced in the router "more delaration will come"

 # WEBPACK
 webpack is a build tool you could say but it really does more than only build the code it manages the code